mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 In this section, I propose a contribution to pedagogies developing  concepts technological or computational fluency [@resnick_coding_2020; @papert_technological_1995].

-**Gap in research in designing for agency**

-Existing concepts of computational, technological, and gaming fluency within constructionism are contain limitations.

-Firstly, the fracturing of varied forms of fluency dependant of different domains, shift focus to the domain specific context, and use of tools involved rather than the underlying commonalities of the evolving community experience.
-Thus I propose a socio-cultural view of participant agency as a  candidate to design for than domain fluency.

-Secondly, the potentially individualised approach as surfaced by Vossoughi [].
-This research frames agency as a group process rather than an individual attribute.
-It has surfaced dimensions of agency including fluidity of technical practice, and expressive, relational characteristics of an emerging inclusive, idioculture.

-There is a challenge in communicating the value of this framing of the research to practitioners.

 <!-- Learner agency in the form of choice over the  chosen activity is present not only in the dimensions of the difficulty and theme of the game features they wished to add, but also in their approach to undertaking it. -->